 Mysterious backstory, cosmic balance, ancestral duty.
 Stop me if you’ve heard this one before.
 Heavy topics, yes, but not to worry.
 This game is poetry, and these types of themes are in the prequel OPUS: The Day We Found Earth.
-It seems that there is even a theme in common with that game and OPUS Rocket of Whispers, but I am hesitant to say, conclusively, what it is.
+It seems that there is even a theme in common between that game and OPUS Rocket of Whispers, but I am hesitant to say, conclusively, what it is.

 I’ll give you a quick background on this game.
 It takes place somewhere that may be Earth or possibly a blue equivalent.
 You play two characters.
 Alternating as the story sees fit, John, a survivalist rocket part scavenger, and Fei, the rocket constructing witch and emotional support to John.

 The title “witch” is not thrown around loosely like a support class, this is a title given to the shamanistic mystics that play a super important part in the story.
 Most of it is clear in the first 5 minutes, but it is thematically complex.
 Also, it has occurred to me that this is not really a game for all audiences.
 Some of the themes, although not rude, are a bit mature like John’s background.
-If you’re cool with that, then read on
+If you’re cool with that, then read on.

-Genius Loci, that means spirit of place in Latin.
-Fei and John’s world has a thick heavy fog of spirit and spirits who inhabit it.
+Genius Loci, which means spirit of place in Latin.
+Fei and John’s world has a thick heavy fog of spirits and spirits who inhabit it.
 This is crucial to understanding the game.
-While making a rocket sounds like a nice escape scenario for a barren world, it’s actually the project of Fei and John’s attempt to honor the tradition of their fallen civilization.
+While making a rocket sounds like a nice escape scenario for a barren world, it’s actually project of Fei and John’s attempt to honor the tradition of their fallen civilization.
 This is a ritual known as “Space Burial.”
 It’s a rather sweet sentiment for a game story that’s given a courteous comfort zone.
 This doesn’t surprise me given my experiences with The Day We Found Earth.
 What I mean by that, of course, is that there are equal amounts of gameplay juxtaposed with backstory and the current plot–not just one long cutscene.

 “Space Burial” is something spirits of these planets have had for decades.
 Because of the state of things, spirit inhabitants scatter throughout the land waiting for their passage into the cosmos via a rocket.
 Something which is the domain of “witches” from the “Church of Earthology” before the plague.